ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

 The dump of the corresponding syntax tree is shown below.
-This is not @nodedump-short@ but in the perfect form.
+This is not `nodedump-short` but in the perfect form.

 <p class="caption">▼Its Syntax Tree</p>